allen252027913/android/README.md

 # android
-  DatePicker first time/n
+DatePicker first time
 step 1 :
   Add it in your root build.gradle at the end of repositories: allprojects {
 		repositories {